NOBSCOTDENTAL CARE

 Plaque can also harden into a rough, porous substance known as calculus (tartar).

-This can occur both above and below the gum line.
-As periodontal diseases progress, the supporting gum tissue and bone that holds teeth in place deteriorate.
+Gum disease can occur both above and below the gum line.
+As the diseases progress, the supporting gum tissue and bone that holds teeth in place deteriorate.

 If left untreated, this leads to tooth loss.
 Pain is usually not present until damage from this disease is very advanced.